 As the system tracks delivery and satisfaction through reviews from client and incidents at transport they will be able to deliver better pizzas and be more competitive.

 The client will learn from reviews the best pizza restaurant and will know which pizzerias have this quality cross-check system.
 It is possible that some clients will develop their own network of delivery with specific requests on their pizza altering the initial delivery contract.

+New businesses could be developed too, specializing in the delivery of food.

 Finally, the delivery person can track his own data and discover where you should be geopositioned to receive more delivery requests.